cornernote/minetest-modulator_game/mods/skyblock/README.txt

 PLAYING INSTRUCTIONS
 ----------------------------------

-You will be given the following items: dirt 10, tree, sapling, lava_source, bucket_water.

 -- Death Hurts --

-If you fall below skyblock.WORLD_BOTTOM you will lose all your items and die.
+If you fall below skyblock.WORLD_BOTTOM you will have to restart at a new spawn point.

--- Tree --

-Noticed that sapling in your inventory?
-Throw it on the ground and it will grow into a tree.
-Perhaps even an apple tree!

--- Stone Generator --

-While you wait for your tree to grow, you should probably create a stone generator.
-This is done by placing lava and water next to each other with air between.

 -- Crafting --